Table of Contents

 - Minimum CPU requirements.
 Flux requires an equivalent CPU of a 1.0-1.2 GHz 2007 Opteron or 2007 Xeon processor (or equivalent to a 2006 1.7 GHz Xeon processor).
 NOTE: Memory and CPU requirements may increase as the usage of Flux increases.
 As the usage, size, and complexity of your Flux workflows increase, CPU and memory usage may scale accordingly.

 - Apache Derby and H2.
 If you are using the default Apache Derby database or the in-memory H2 database, Flux will typically require an additional CPU equivalent to the type described above.

 - Minimum Screen Resolution.
+1920 by 1080 and higher is recommended.
 The Flux Operations Console requires a minimum screen resolution of 1280 x 1024.

 - Virtualized Environments.
 Flux can run in any virtualized environment (including VMWare and VirtualBox) where a stable JVM is available.
 Note that many virtual environments have virtual disk I/O subsystems that are substantially less performant than physical machines.
 In such instances the performance of Flux may be adversely (sometimes extremely) impacted.

 - Active-Active Clustering.
 Engines automatically cluster when pointed to the same database.
 Flux supports clusters of a dozen or more engines.
 NOTE: If using a cluster of more than 4 engines, the cluster networking enabled engine configuration option should be disabled for best performance.

 Flux depends on Java technology.
 From time to time, new versions of Java technology appear and older versions are retired.
 Because Flux runs in a Java environment, we encourage you to take proactive measures to ensure that Flux is not running in an obsolete software environment.
 However, we recognize and accommodate the above listed application servers that use older versions of Java.